UCL-RITS/go-clustertools/cmd/update-acls/README.md

 Order of the sections is not important but the sections cannot occur more than once in a single list entry.

 No error will occur if your AD/LDAP options are incorrect or missing if you don't specify any AD groups to include. (i.e. the only checks are made when queries are made.)

+If any errors are detected during list expansion, no changes will be made to any destination.

+All lists are expanded before any changes are made.

 ## List Expansion